panza238/py_dev_ops/ROADMAP.md

 3. Displays the current time for each city
 4. Logs the information about the requested times to a log file

+*(I intentionally decided to use an API to get the times, instead of using a library like `pendulum`, in order to be able to use the `requests` module and parse the output)*

+### Building the CLI tool